LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - The papers do not establish clear patterns for readers to follow.

-- Sentences often are short and choppy, long and rambling, or vague and wordy.
+- Sentences are often short and choppy, long and rambling, vague and wordy, or repetitive.

 - Disordered sentence parts, poor phrasing, and poor word choices make reading difficult.